-This article covers Linear Asset changes on the Condition Monitoring application including how to generate work orders, which includes settings in Organizations and Cron Task Setup applications.
+This article covers Linear Asset changes on the Condition Monitoring application including how to generate work orders, which includes settings in A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More and Cron Task Setup applications.
 The article finishes with Meter Readings on the Work Order Tracking application.

 Linear is also supported in the Condition Monitoring application when you add a measurement.
 I’ve created a Condition Monitoring Point 1006 – Reduce Speed on I-95N, and against Asset I-95N and meter AVSPEED01.
 To save the condition monitoring record you will need to enter the upper/lower action/warning limits and either a Job Plan or PM for the upper and lower limits.